 Under the US Agreement, [CD] Charitable Trusts may be viewed as Active NFFEs under the religious, charitable, scientific, artistic, cultural or educational purposes clause (see section 11.3).
-Under the UK Agreement, such trusts will also be viewed as Active NFFEs where all of the trust's beneficiaries are limited capacity exempt beneficial owners (see 6.5) and the trust deed does not permit and income or assets to be distributed to, or applied for the benefit of, any person other than limited capacity exempt beneficial owners.
+However, under Under the UK Agreement, such trusts do not automatically qualifywill also be viewed as Active NFFEs but will need to consider where all of the criteria at Annex 1.VI.B. trust's beneficiaries are limited capacity exempt beneficial owners (see 6-a).5) and the trust deed does not permit and income or assets to be distributed to-g) to determine whether they qualify, or applied for the benefit of, any person other than limited capacity exempt beneficial owners.